-- 9.6 Employees undertaking travel between locations and outside the ordinary spread of hours, as part of a single shift, will be compensated via overtime. - Example 1 An employee who works in location A until 7pm, then travels to location B where they continue duty will be entitled to overtime. - Example 2 An employee who works in location A until 7pm then travels to location B but does not immediately resume duty will not be entitled to overtime.
+- Example 1 An employee who works in location A until 7pm, then travels to location B where they continue duty will be entitled to overtime. - Example 2 An employee who works in location A until 7pm then travels to location B but does not immediately resume duty will not be entitled to overtime.

-Overtime and TOIL
+12. Overtime and TOIL

-- 9.7 Overtime will be paid or time off in lieu (TOIL) will be credited to employees who are receiving a salary which does not exceed the full-time equivalent of AO8 paypoint 4. - 9.8 Overtime is based on the salary the employee is receiving during the critical incident period. - 9.9 Paid overtime or credited TOIL is calculated up to the cessation of duty at the employee's normal or temporary place of work. - 9.10 Employees will elect if they wish to be paid overtime or credited with TOIL. - 9.11 No overtime claim is to be approved where an employee elects to work solely for his or her own benefit or convenience. - 9.12 An employee credited with TOIL and their manager will take all reasonable steps (subject to managerial approval and organisational convenience) to take the TOIL within six months of the end of the critical incident period. - 9.13 After six months, any unused TOIL accrued under this Directive will be paid at time and a half (ordinary time plus half ordinary time) at the employee's salary rate paid on the last day of the employee performing essential duties or response and recovery duties.
+- 12.1 Overtime will be paid or time off in lieu (TOIL) will be credited to employees who are receiving a salary which does not exceed the full-time equivalent of AO8 paypoint 4. - 12.2 Overtime is based on the salary the employee is receiving during the critical incident period. - 12.3 Paid overtime or credited TOIL is calculated up to the cessation of duty at the employee's normal or temporary place of work. - 12.4 Employees will elect if they wish to be paid overtime or credited with TOIL. - 12.5 No overtime claim is to be approved where an employee elects to work solely for his or her own benefit or convenience. - 12.6 An employee credited with TOIL and their manager will take all reasonable steps (subject to managerial approval and organisational convenience) to take the TOIL within six months of the end of the critical incident period. - 12.7 After six months, any unused TOIL accrued under this Directive will be paid at time and a half (ordinary time plus half ordinary time) at the employee's salary rate paid on the last day of the employee performing essential duties or response and recovery duties.

-Higher duties
+13. Higher duties

-9.14 There is no requirement for a minimum period of time before higher duties is payable when an employee is directed to assume the duties and responsibilities of an essential position at a higher classification during the critical incident period.
+13.1 There is no requirement for a minimum period of time before higher duties is payable when an employee is directed to assume the duties and responsibilities of an essential position at a higher classification during the critical incident period.

-Domestic travel and hardship allowance
+14. Domestic travel and hardship allowance

-- 9.15 The Directive relating to domestic travelling and relieving expenses applies to employees who have been directed to work under critical incident conditions when, due to circumstances beyond their control, they are unable to reach their place of residence, or it is impractical for them to do so, or when they have been directed not to travel to and from their place of residence. - 9.16 A hardship allowance of \$47.05 per night is paid when an employee is required to stay in accommodation below the 3 star rating used in RACQ accommodation directories. - 9.17 Where a 3 star rating applies but facilities are not operational as a result of the critical incident (e.g. accommodation has no air conditioning or hot water), the chief executive or their delegate may approve the hardship allowance if they are satisfied that the accommodation would be considered less than a 3 star rating and a hardship allowance is warranted in the circumstances.
+- 14.1 The Directive relating to domestic travelling and relieving expenses applies to employees who have been directed to work under critical incident conditions when, due to circumstances beyond their control, they are unable to reach their place of residence, or it is impractical for them to do so, or when they have been directed not to travel to and from their place of residence. - 14.2 A hardship allowance of \$47.05 per night is paid when an employee is required to stay in accommodation below the 3 star rating used in RACQ accommodation directories. - 14.3 Where a 3 star rating applies but facilities are not operational as a result of the critical incident (e.g. accommodation has no air conditioning or hot water), the chief executive or their delegate may approve the hardship allowance if they are satisfied that the accommodation would be considered less than a 3 star rating and a hardship allowance is warranted in the circumstances.

-10. Definitions
+15. Definitions

-Unless otherwise provided, the terms in this directive have the meaning prescribed in the PSA.
+Unless otherwise provided, the terms in this Directive have the meaning prescribed in the PSA.